Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Traralgon East has 12 operational public transport stops.
-These stops are served by 8 different routes, offering a total of 214 weekly passenger trips.
-The area's transport accessibility is rated as moderate, with residents typically residing 444 meters from the nearest stop.
-Most residents commute outward, with cars being the primary mode of transportation at 98%.
-On average, there are 2.3 vehicles per dwelling, which exceeds the regional average.
-According to the 2021 Census, 15% of residents work from home, a figure that might be influenced by COVID-19 conditions.
+Traralgon East has 12 active public transport stops.
+These are served by 8 different routes offering a total of 214 weekly passenger trips.
+The area's transport accessibility is moderate, with residents typically living 444 metres from the nearest stop.
+Most residents commute outwards, and cars remain the primary mode of transport at 98%.
+On average, there are 2.3 vehicles per dwelling, higher than the regional average.
+In 2021 Census data (which may reflect COVID-19 conditions), 15% of residents worked from home.

-The service frequency across all routes averages 30 trips per day, resulting in approximately 17 weekly trips per individual stop.
+Service frequency averages 30 trips daily across all routes, equating to about 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport